Paid parental leave guidelines

 Where an Eligible Staff Member is on unpaid Parental Leave and undertaking work that is deemed to be part of their usual duties, a casual contract should not be used.
 Eligible Staff employed under the UCA have the option of breaking their period of unpaid Parental Leave in order to undertake a short period of paid work, returning to unpaid Parental Leave on completion.

-Supervisors and Eligible Staff Members should contact Human Resources to seek advice before any work commences.
+Supervisors and Eligible Staff Members should contact People and Culture to seek advice before any work commences.

 Keep in Touch (KIT) Days